moleculediscovery/workshop2023/index.md

 [About](#about) - [Registration](#registration) - [Schedule](#schedule) - [Keynote Speakers](#keynote-speakers)  - [Keynote Abstracts](#keynote-abstracts) - [Accepted Contributions](#accepted-contributions) - [Important Dates](#important-dates) - [Call for Papers](#call-for-papers)

+>[!IMPORTANT]
+2023-12-07: The workshop is taking place online via zoom.
+You should have received the [link](https://epfl.zoom.us/j/69964151350?pwd=bWpJY2FXck5mRXJMQlBYSXRQS0hKdz09) and credentials to login via email if you registered for the event on eventbrite.
+If you have not gotten this inforamtion, contact us via [ml4molecules@ml.jku.at](ml4molecules@ml.jku.at).

 ### About

 Recent breakthroughs in machine learning (ML) for molecules have demonstrated impressive successes, ranging from highly accurate protein structure prediction to assist the discovery of novel drug candidates and chemical synthesis planning.
 These achievements position molecular machine learning as a key tool for addressing pressing challenges related to drug and materials discovery.
 However, current machine learning - especially deep learning (DL) - methods, still face significant challenges and limitations.
 DL models are (I) data hungry while data in the molecular sciences are often rather sparse, (II) struggle with adaptability to changing tasks or distributions, (III) lack of (properly) incorporating domain knowledge, (IV) missing explainability and inherent differentiation of causation from correlation.
 Additionally, given the flood of new published methods, thorough benchmarks as well as regulations for deployments and sustainability are needed.